manaralbader/AI-Powered-Coach/README.md

 3. High recall (93.8-94%) means users get proper credit for correct form
 4. Low false positive rate (6-11.5%) ensures reliable feedback
 5. Front kicks are the most challenging exercise to detect (requires fast movement tracking)

+**Why Only Bicep Curl and Front Kick Improved:**

+Lateral raise, overhead press, and squat already performed excellently (95-100%) in unconstrained conditions, leaving little room for improvement.
+Bicep curl and front kick were the weakest performers (80-85%) and benefited most from better lighting and camera angles.
+These exercises involve faster, more complex movements that are harder to track under poor conditions.

+**Front Kick: Higher Accuracy but Lower Recall?**

+This seems odd at first, but it makes sense.
+Under constrained conditions, the system became *stricter*:
+- False positives dropped from 3 to 0 (stopped giving false praise for bad form)
+- False negatives increased from 1 to 2 (missed a couple correct forms)

+The trade-off: Better at catching mistakes (100% specificity) but slightly more likely to miss good form (80% recall).
+Overall accuracy improved because eliminating false positives mattered more.
+This is actually *safer* for users—it's better for the AI to be strict than to let bad form slip through and risk injury.

 **Comparison to Industry Standards:**